 “What else should I do this summer?”
-You’ve already applied for the Summer of Zen Scholarship, of course, and you took our advice and started experimenting with new stress-relief strategies.
+You’ve already started experimenting with new stress-relief strategies, of course.
 But if you’re anything like us, you’re wondering how to maximize your spare time by working towards your goals this summer.

 1. UPDATE YOUR RESUME AND DOCUMENT YOUR EXPERIENCES.